 - Wipe your countertop with the soapy dish cloth.

 - Use the microfiber cloth to dry and polish the surface.
-That’s how to clean granite countertops without streaks.

 This method for how to clean and maintain granite countertops should generally be enough to keep them pristine.
 However, if you still notice stubborn stains, you’ll need to take some extra measures to remove them.
 Here’s how to clean stains on granite countertops, according to Meg Roberts, president of Molly Maid residential cleaning company.